jesuispy/networking-101-gcp-sheet/README.md

 * **My Traceroute (MTR)**: An  application that combines the functions of the traceroute and ping programs in one network diagnostic tool. [<sup>:link:</sup>](https://en.wikipedia.org/wiki/MTR_(software))
 * **tcpdump k**: [tcpdump](https://www.tcpdump.org/) is a powerful command-line low level packet capture and analyzer tool.
 * **Wireshark**: [Wireshark](https://www.wireshark.org/docs/) is the widely-used visual network protocol analyzer.
-* **lsof**: LiSt Open Files[lsof](https://lsof.readthedocs.io/en/latest/) is a powerful utility used in Unix-like systems to identify and display information about files that are currently opened by processes.
+* **lsof**: LiSt Open Files [lsof](https://lsof.readthedocs.io/en/latest/) is a powerful utility used in Unix-like systems to identify and display information about files that are currently opened by processes.
 * **Flow logs**: This GCP service tells you about the traffic flow in your VPC.  [<sup>:link:</sup>](https://cloud.google.com/vpc/docs/flow-logs)
 * **Network Intelligence Center**: GCP service that provides you with a few tools to gain visibility into your network. [<sup>:link:</sup>](https://cloud.google.com/network-intelligence-center)
 * **Audit Logs**: Google Cloud logs that provide information on activities in your cloud.
 A few are; Admin Activity, Data Access, system events and Policy denied, audit logs. [<sup>:link:</sup>](https://cloud.google.com/logging/docs/audit)